lespoupeesrusses/promethee/refactoring.md

 They are meant to be overwritten, updated, and extended.
 And so everything needs to be clean and have a strong structure which can live for a long time through evolutions.

 To do that, we should:
-- Wrap everything into **actions**, nothing could exists outside (if we meet a point where actions have to share things, then we might put them in a shared folder).
+- Wrap everything into **actions**, nothing could exists outside (if we meet a point where actions have to share things, then we might put them in a shared folder)
 - Nest things in terms of their **dependencies**
+- Avoid naming redundancy
+- Name actions with verbs
+- Name objects/resources with nouns

 ### Actions: